 The Lighthouses of Lake Michigan

-he portion of Lake Michigan east of the Manitou Islands from Frankfort to Northport is the "Manitou Passage."
-For generations, it has been a "short cut" where a ship's Captain could save time - enough time to make an additional six trips per year.
+The portion of Lake Michigan east of the Manitou Islands from Frankfort to Northport is the "Manitou Passage."
+For generations, it has been a "short cut" where a ship's captain could save time - enough time to make an additional six trips per year.
 It has also been known as a body of water made dangerous by shoals and rocks.

-Over the last century, a series of lighthouses, lightships, buoys, life saving station and Coast Guard Stations have been built and operated in this area to aid navigation.
-Of these, the Point Betsie Light and Life Saving Station, the Glen Haven Life Saving Station, the South Manitou Island Lighthouse and the Grand Traverse Lighthouse in Northport were the most important.
+Over the last century, a series of lighthouses, lightships, buoys, life saving stations, and Coast Guard stations have been built and operated in this area to aid navigation.
+Of these, the Point Betsie Light and Life Saving Station, the Glen Haven Life Saving Station, the South Manitou Island Lighthouse, and the Grand Traverse Lighthouse in Northport were the most important.